logos-blockchain/logos-blockchain-example-sovereign-rollup/README.md

+# TUTORIAL BRANCH
+This branch contains a "skeleton" of the Nomos Sovereign Rollup example.
+Files in repository have been emptied of all content except for some imports at the top.
+It is intended to be used only in conjunction with the Sovereign ZK Rollup tutorial on Nomos.

 # Nomos Sovereign Rollup Example

 This repository contains a proof-of-concept implementation of a Risc0-based sovereign rollup showcased by Nomos during IFT All-Hands 2025 in Split.
 The system demonstrates a complete end-to-end sovereign rollup architecture with EVM compatibility.